Contents

 Image courtesy of the Savitsky Museum, No'kis.

-Painting of the old cargo port at Uchsay by F. Madgazin.
+Painting of the old cargo port at U'shsay by F. Madgazin.

-Boats at the port of Uchsay at some time prior to 1967.
+Boats at the port of U'shsay at some time prior to 1967.

 Image courtesy of the Regional Studies Museum, No'kis.

 However the relentless development of the Uzbek cotton industry meant that less and less water was draining into the Aral Sea.
-The development of the Qara Qum Canal in the 1950's was the final straw - from 1960 onwards the level of the Aral Sea began to fall.
-At first the decline was small, because of compensation from the draining of the lakes within the delta and releases from the surrounding water table.
-Some of the first people to recognise the problem were the Aral fishermen, who noticed the level of the highest tide falling relentlessly from 1964 onwards.
-Soon the port at Moynaq began to dry up and Tokmak Ata Island gradually became connected to the mainland.
-At first the fishermen were forced to relocate their boats from the fishing port to the cargo port at Uchsay.
+The development of the Qara Qum Canal in the 1950s was the final straw - from 1960 onwards the level of the Aral Sea began to fall.
+At first the decline was small because of compensation from the draining of the lakes within the delta and releases from the surrounding water table.
+Some of the first people to recognize the problem were the Aral fishermen, who noticed the level of the highest tide falling relentlessly from 1964 onwards.
+Soon the port at Moynaq began to dry up and Toqmaq Ata Island gradually became connected to the mainland.
+At first the fishermen were forced to relocate their boats from the fishing port to the cargo port at U'shsay.
 But in time this also began to run dry and channels had to be cut to allow the boats to reach the Sea.
-It was an impossible battle and eventually the ferry service was terminated and the bigger fishing boats were left stranded on the dried up seabed.
-The rusting hulks that remain today in the so-called "ships' graveyards" at Moynaq, Uchsay and Aralsk are only a fraction of the original fleet, many of which were subsequently dismantled for scrap.
+It was an impossible battle and eventually the ferry service was terminated and the bigger fishing boats were left stranded on the dried-up seabed.
+The rusting hulks that remain today in the so-called "ships' graveyards" at Moynaq, U'shsay and Aralsk are only a fraction of the original fleet, many of which were subsequently dismantled for scrap.

 Ship's graveyard at Moynaq